 We’ve already touched on this point a few times throughout this post, but it bears repeating: when it comes to data migration, a nonprofit consulting firm can be your nonprofit’s new best friend.

-In addition to helping you prepare your data, a nonprofit web consultant can assist in the following areas:
+In addition to helping you prepare your data, a nonprofit web consultant (like team DNL) can assist in the following areas:

 - Overall Luminate Online strategy.
 Data migration is only the first step to a successful Luminate Online strategy.
-A specialized web consutlant can work with you to determine the best way to use your data with Luminate Online for long-term success; they'll also teach you the skills you need to make that vision a reality!
+A specialized web consultant can work with you to determine the best way to use your data with Luminate Online for long-term success; they’ll also teach you the skills you need to make that vision a reality.

 - Specific data migration needs.
-There's really no such thing as a "typical" data migration, which is why it's advantageous for nonprofits to sit down with a qualified team and discuss specific needs during the migration process, rather than attempting a one-size-fits-all approach.
+There’s really no such thing as a typical data migration, which is why it’s advantageous for nonprofits to sit down with a qualified team to discuss specific needs during the migration process.

 With so much data to keep track of, it can be daunting to figure out the best practices for your constituent data.
 That’s where a nonprofit web consultant comes in.